Felony murder is a charge as serious as it is complex. Even after the definition of the offense was simplified in 2019, it still confuses many.

 If you’ve been charged with felony murder, the changes in California’s law may have a positive impact on the outcome of your case.
 A knowledgeable and skilled attorney who understands the ins and outs of California law is your greatest weapon of defense in navigating the legal system and defending your freedom.

-As a defense attorney with over 30 years of experience representing clients in the Los Angeles area, I have what it takes to build an aggressive defense strategy to get you the best possible outcome.
-Don’t wait!
-Contact my firm today to schedule your consultation.
+As a defense attorney with over 30 years of experience representing clients in the Los Angeles area, Mr. Helfend has what it takes to build an aggressive defense strategy to get you the best possible outcome.
+Call 805-273-5611 for a free consultation.

 Published January 11, 2020.
 Updated November 17, 2023.